neillturner/kitchen-cloudformation/README.md

 In summary it searches the following locations for credentials:

    ENV['AWS_ACCESS_KEY_ID'] and ENV['AWS_SECRET_ACCESS_KEY']
-   The shared credentials ini file at ~/.aws/credentials (more information) From an instance profile when running on EC2
+   The shared credentials ini file at ~/.aws/credentials From an instance profile when running on EC2

 and it searches the following locations for a region: